Monoclonal Antibody Therapy in Orange County

 These pre-existing conditions that put you at high risk may qualify you for treatment.
 However, It is ultimately up to the healthcare provider to decide if you need treatment of mild to moderate Covid-19 symptoms.
 Let your health care provider know if you are progressing to severe Covid-19 symptoms.

 Yes, select children may be eligible for monoclonal antibody therapy.
 Those who are 12 years of age or older and at high risk for progressing moderate Covid-19 symptoms may be eligible.
-Schedule a consultation appointment with a healthcare provider to see if Regen-CoV is right for your child.
+Schedule a consultation appointment with a healthcare provider to see if monoclonal antibody therapy is right for your child.